 Total and Permanent Disability (TPD) Loan Discharge

 If you are unable to work because of a total and permanent disability, or are a veteran who is unable to work due to a service-related disability, you may qualify to have your federal student loans discharged.
-To learn more about TPD Discharge, eligibility requirements, how to apply or check the status of your application, please contact the Nelnet Total and Permanent Disability Servicer.
+To learn more about TPD Discharge, eligibility requirements, how to apply or check the status of your application, please contact Federal Student Aid.

 Phone: 1.888.303.7818